rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 (OPTIONAL - if using another Git installer or method other than the Quick Steps) :

 * Put the git binary path *after* the MinGW path.
-So add a line like the following to your `.bashrc`:
+So add a line like the following to your `/etc/profile` or `.bashrc`:

     export PATH=$PATH:/c/Program\ Files/Git/bin